LukasWoodtli/WebPage/content/eigenvectors.md

+---
-Title: Eigenvectors and Eigenvalues
+title: Eigenvectors and Eigenvalues
-Category: Mathematics
+category: Mathematics
+---
 An eigenvector of a linear transformation is a vector (non-zero) that, when the linear transformation is applied to it, changes by only a scalar factor.
 This scalar factor is called eigenvalue.

 $$A \cdot \overrightarrow{v} = \lambda \cdot \overrightarrow{v}$$